What’s in My Wallet

 - Delta Dental: this card is for my dental insurance through my employer.

-- Cigna/HAP: this is my HDHP health insurance card.
+- Anthem Blue Cross: this is my HDHP health insurance card.

 - My Equity HSA debit card: this debits directly from my HSA when I charge health related expenses like a doctor’s visit or a prescription.